benjaminion/upgrading-ethereum-book/src/book.md

 It is obligatory at this point to quote (or paraphrase) Vlad Zamfir: comparing proof of stake to proof of work, "it's as though your ASIC farm burned down if you participated in a 51% attack".

-For more on the mechanics of economic finality, see below under [Slashing](/part2/incentives/slashing/), and for more on the rationale and justification, see the section on Casper FFG.
-[TODO: link to Casper FFG when written.]
+For more on the mechanics of economic finality, see below under [Slashing](/part2/incentives/slashing/), and for more on the rationale and justification, see the section on [Casper FFG](/part2/consensus/casper_ffg/).

 #### See also